Are you looking for some kid-friendly hikes in Utah? Basically, that is easy hikes in Utah that anyone can do!

 Miles: 9.2 miles but we did not go that far!

 Wheeler Creek Trail hike was a pretty easy hike as we did not do the whole trail.
 It was pretty flat and led to a cool bridge!
 At that point, we turned around and came back.
-We actually did this hike on our Utah family reunion.
+We actually did this hike at our Utah family reunion.

 Spending time hiking in the gorgeous mountains in Utah is something we have really enjoyed.